 G844 finishes centric polygons defined with G477-Geo (XY plane) or G487-Geo (YZ plane).
 The cycle mills from the outside toward the inside.
 The tool moves to the working plane outside of the workpiece material.

-- ID: Milling contour name of the milling contour - NS: Block number of contour reference to the contour description - P: Milling depth maximum infeed in the working plane - H: Mill cutting direction for side finishing (default: 0) - 0: Up-cut - 1: Climb - U: Overlap factor defines the overlap of milling paths (default: 0.5) (range: 0 to 0.99)
+- ID: Milling contour name of the milling contour - NS: Block number of contour reference to the contour description - P: Milling depth maximum infeed in the working plane - H: Direction - 0: Up-cut - 1: Climb